Facility Usage Policy

 Home of the Orange City Shuffleboard Club, there are 16 lighted shuffleboard courts and a clubhouse where members practice and compete in local and regional tournaments.
 In addition, social functions and card games are coordinated on a regular basis by the Club.
 No cooking is permitted on-site.

 1511 West French Avenue

 The east of this park has picnic pavilions, cooking grills, electric, water and picnic tables.
 Additional tables and grills are placed sporadically under the canopy of trees.
 There is a sand volleyball pit, multipurpose field with softball fence backstop on southern end and soccer goals on the northern end of field, nature trail on north half of park and public restrooms.

-The west side of the park has a picnic pavilion with brick cooking grills in center, electric, water and tables.
-Additional picnic tables are scattered throughout the tree-shaded area.
-There is a fenced in playground.
-The tennis courts, minor and major league sized baseball fields, tee-ball field, softball field and basketball court are all lighted.
+The west side of the park has a picnic pavilion with a grill, electric, water and picnic tables.
+There is a fenced playground, two tennis courts, minor and major league sized baseball fields, tee-ball field, softball field and basketball court are all lighted.
 There are public restrooms.
 A Conference Area onsite can accommodate small groups or meetings that is equipped with tables and chairs to seat 25.